spywhere/JavatarDoc/getting_started.rst

 -------------

 The reason that our package is ending up in a wrong place because we did not set the source folder yet.
-What is source folder?
-Source Folder is, obviously, a folder which contains source code files.
+What is a source folder?
+Source folder is, obviously, a folder which contains source code files.
 Since, we want our source code to be placed in ``src`` folder.
 Hence, the ``src`` folder should be set as source folder as the name stated.

 To set a source folder, we will run a command *Set Source Folder*.